 Why Encapsulation Layers?

-Both the reliability of PV modules for mass production and the durability of them for long service lifetime up to 25-30 years are depending on the careful choice of materials for the encapsulant layers [1,3,4].
-It is worth mentioning that the performance analysis of PV modules in the near and long-term is usually referred to as reliability and durability in the literature [1,5-7].
+Both the reliability of PV modules for mass production and their durability of them for a long service lifetime up to 25-30 years are depending on the careful choice of materials for the encapsulant layers [1,3,4].
+It is worth mentioning that the performance analysis of PV modules in the near and long term is usually referred to as reliability and durability in the literature [1,5-7].

 What are the material of an encapsulation layer?